quanterall/HaskellMaterials/basics/02-composite-datatypes.md

 3. Add a data type that more accurately reflects the having or not of a spouse and modify the function you defined in exercise 2 to return this data type.
 What happened to the cases where we do not have a spouse name to take from the relationship status?

+4. Return to the HTTP Request type we defined in the "Record types" exercise and more accurately model the "method" field[0].

+#### Exercise notes (Union types)

+0. Remember that constructors can take payloads or not, so a method that has a body associated with it could take one and a method that doesn't could be designed to not take one.

 ## Combining records and unions